 Setting up the blocks for your content strategy?
 Planning to introduce videos to boost social media presence?
-A superstar in digital marketing?
 You have come to the right place!

 Enter: Video Marketing.
 With innovations multiplying by the day, video marketing professionals are finding newer and snazzier ways to engage their audiences.
 However, your goals should always drive your direction.
 Different kinds of videos are more effective for kinds of goals, and hence guide users through different stages of your funnel.

-It is the visualization of the system that tracks the stages your consumers or purchasers travel through to eventually make a buying decision.
+A Marketing Funnel is the visualization of the different stages your consumers or purchasers travel through to eventually make a buying decision.
 The funnel helps marketers understand the process of turning leads to customers.

 The number of the stages of the funnel, activities in each stage and the approach to each strategy varies from company to company.
 But the overall structure remains more or less similar.